spal-bayshorenetworks/hissing/process.md

 A test email can be sent if requested.
 Please provide a test target if you would like a test.
 ```

+#### Tricks

+add the base64 encoded html content as HTML comment in the email template to get better text to image ratio for the mail to not get flagged.